BLOPUP-UPC/blopup-openmrs-distribution/README.md

 > **Warning**
 > If you are using colima as a docker runtime in your host machine, you need to make sure that there is a symlink to the colima socket under the `/var/run/docker.sock` path.
 If the `/var/run/docker.sock` does not exist follow the steps below

+# Metrics dashboard

+The dashboard that show metrics about the projects is hosted in Google Sheets.
+The dashboard is updated automatically every day based on reports from this server accessed by API.

+The scripts are stored in the `.appsscript` folder and is managed using the [clasp](https://developers.google.com/apps-script/guides/clasp) tool.

 # Troubleshooting